minhyeoky/dotfiles/README.md

-**Note that the installation script will replace the system's conf files with symlink.**
+**Note that the installation script will replace the system's configuration files with symbolic links.**